Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/1/LessonPlan.md

 Finally, stress that the best way to learn the command line is to use it.
 Therefore, this week is built around hands-on exercises.

-Let students know that in today's exercises, they will be playing the role of security analysts at a candy manufacturing company, Wonka Corp.
+Let students know that in today's exercises, they will be playing the role of security analysts at a candy manufacturing company, Candy Corp.

-- They will be using the command line to  investigate a potential rogue employee, who may be selling secret Wonka Corp recipes to a rival organization, Slugworth Corp.
+- They will be using the command line to  investigate a potential rogue employee, who may be selling secret Candy Corp recipes to a rival organization, Sugar Corp.

 - Students will be tasked with using the command line to identify evidence on the system of suspicious activity from this rogue employee.